Autumn Leaves / 紅葉

 Murodo(Tateyama-machi)

-Murodo is located at an altitude of 2,450 meters and is the best point from which to view the Tateyama Mountain Range when adorned with autumn leaves.
-Murodo is home to many sights, including Japan's oldest mountain lodge, Tateyama Murodo Sanso, and Mikuriga-ike, the most beautiful volcanic lake in the Northern Alps, which contrasts beautifully with the vivid red, yellow, and green colors of the trees.
+Murodo is located at an altitude of 2,450 meters and is the best point from which to view the Tateyama Mountain Range with autumn leaves.
+Murodo is home to many sights, including Tateyama Murodo Sanso (the oldest mountain lodge in Japan) and Mikuriga-ike (the most beautiful volcanic lake in the Northern Japan Alps) which vivid red, yellow, and green colors of the trees contrasts beautifully with each other.

 Click here for more on Tateyama Kurobe Alpine Route.